Secondary education: Universal education

 There was considerable opposition to the idea that children of all classes should receive basic education, all the initiatives such as industrial schools and Sunday schools were initially a private or church initiative.
 With the Great Exhibition of 1851, it became clear just how far behind the English education system had fallen.

 Three reports were commissioned to examine the education of upper, middle and labouring class children.
 The Clarendon Commission sought to improve the nine Great Public Schools.
 The Taunton Commission looked at the 782 endowed grammar schools (private and public).
 They found varying quality and a patchy geographical coverage, with two thirds of all towns not having any secondary school.
 There was no clear conception of the purpose of secondary education.
 There were only thirteen girls' schools and their tuition was superficial, unorganised and unscientific.
 They recommended a system of first-grade schools targeted at a leaving age of 18 as preparation for upper and upper-middle-class boys entering university, second-grade targeted at a leaving age of 16 for boys preparing for the army or the newer professions, and third-grade targeted at a leaving age of 14 for boys of small tenant farmers, small tradesmen, and superior artisans.
 This resulted in the Endowed Schools Act 1869 which advocated that girls should enjoy the same education as boys.

 The Newcastle Commission inquired "into the state of public education in England and to consider and report what measures, if any, are required for the extension of sound and cheap elementary instruction to all classes of the people".
-It produced 1861 Newcastle Report and this led to the Elementary Education Act 1870 (33 & 34 Vict. c.
+It produced the 1861 Newcastle Report and this led to the Elementary Education Act 1870 (33 & 34 Vict. c.
 75) (Forster Act).

 The school boards set up by the Elementary Education Act 1870 were stopped from providing secondary education by the Cockerton Judgement of 1899.
 The school leaving age at this time was 10.
 The Judgement prompted the Education Act 1902 (Balfour Act).
 Compulsory education was extended to 12.
 The new local education authorities (LEA)s that were formed from the school boards; started to open higher grade elementary schools (ISCED Level2) or county schools to supplement the endowed grammar schools.
 These LEAs were allowed to build second-grade secondary schools that in the main became the future secondary modern schools.